webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 - During that reconciliation, queue inbound SDP/ICE until the snapshot-selected PC is ready; never apply a queued message to a retired PC.
 - On `room-failed` (or an `UNAUTHORIZED` re-register that reveals a missed one), tear down all transports, surface the failure state, and rejoin through `POST /v2/join` without reloading the page or reacquiring devices.

-`apprtc` continues to expose `/join`, `/leave`, `/params`, `/v1alpha/iceconfig`, room pages, and static assets.
+`appweb` continues to expose `/join`, `/leave`, `/params`, `/v1alpha/iceconfig`, room pages, and static assets.
 It becomes a thin HTTP/control-WS adapter: all room mutations round-trip to `signaling`; it has no second occupancy or initiator model.

 ## 7. Security and acceptance criteria